ErikRundberg/Mortage-plan-test/README.md

 # Mortage Plan code test

-The application creates Customers from a text file and calculates the customers' monthly mortage cost and presents it.
+The application creates Customers from text file and calculates all the customers' monthly mortgage cost and presents it.
+The application works both on the web and in terminal.

 ## Technologies
 * Java